 Furthermore, the modified decoder creates for each bin file an accompanying xml file that contains information for locating bins in the bin file and L(b).

-Fraunhofer HHI volunteered to provide such a modified VTM-5.0 decoder by xxxx
+Fraunhofer HHI volunteered to provide such a modified VTM decoder by April 19, 2019.
+This modified decoder will be rebased to VTM version 5.0 when it becomes available.

 Computation of bit rates